Md-Abed-Hossen/webhook-form-transfer/README.md

 FORM_BUILDER_API_KEY=your_api_key_here
 ```
 5. Configure your web server to point to the public directory.
+ - Navigate to the Settings of the form you just created.
+ - Look for the Webhook section.
+This is typically found under integration or serach for webhook.
-Set up your forms.app webhook to point to your application's webhook URL:
+ - Set up your forms.app webhook to point to your application's webhook URL:
 ```bash
 https://yourdomain.com/webhook
 ```